xschen-beb/CyberThreat-Eval/output/Operation PhantomBlu New and Evasive Method Delivers NetSupport RAT .md

    Port: N/A (as this is primarily an email and document-based attack)
    Severity: Critical
    Incident: Operation PhantomBlu
-   Signature name: ìOLE Template Manipulation in Emailî Internal checks:
+   Signature name: ‚ÄúOLE Template Manipulation in Email‚Äù Internal checks:
       - Setting1: Monitor for OLE objects in incoming email attachments - In email security solutions
       - Setting2: Detect and alert on the use of PowerShell to download and execute scripts - In endpoint protection solutions